ciaracoules/christmas-stream/README.md

 ## Troubleshooting

 If you are encountering issues with any of the processes used to stream, create an issue for it.
 Be sure to use the appropriate label for your issue.
 Google is also your friend, there are many guides for using all the software used in this repo on YouTube, there are very few unique aspects to the files hosted here.
 Please also create an issue if you would like clarification on any step of this documentation, as it helps to improve it for the years to come.
+It is also encouraged to test out this configuration on a computer beforehand, to make sure everything is still working.
+Like mentioned before, a good way of doing this is by making a recording or a private stream on YouTube.